 They’re a wonderful source of vitamin C but eating citrus fruits can aggravate histamine intolerance symptoms.
 Citrus fruits are not inherently high in histamine, but they may still increase your body’s histamine burden.

-A study in rats even found that extracts from citrus peel blocked the release of histamine from peritoneal cells in rats and had anti-allergic activity and anti-inflammatory activity.
+On the plus side, a study in rats even found that extracts from citrus peel blocked the release of histamine from peritoneal cells in rats and had anti-allergic and anti-inflammatory activity.
 (1)

-Therefore, if you have an intolerance to histamines, you should avoid citrus fruit or eating citrus peel (although dark chocolate-covered citrus peel is delicious).
+But if you have an intolerance to histamines, you should still avoid citrus fruit or eating citrus peel (although dark chocolate-covered citrus peel is delicious).

 Research shows citrus fruit contains significant quantities of putrescine (a biogenic amine) and mandarins have one of the highest quantities of putrescine of the citrus fruits’ researchers tested.
 (3)